 What are Antidepressants?

-Antidepressants are medications used to treat all kinds of depression, from mild depression to major depression with anxiety to depression associated with bipolar disorder or cyclothymic disorder.
-This category of medications is broad, because there are so many underlying causes of depression, and different medications will work for different people, depending on their needs.
-Depending on the type of antidepressant prescribed, the medication could take a few weeks to begin lifting depression.
+Different medications will work for different people, depending on their needs.
+Some types of antidepressants take a few weeks to begin working.
 It is important for people taking antidepressants to stay in contact with their prescribing physician or psychiatrist in order to keep track of the medication’s effectiveness.

 5 Types of Antidepressants